 Regardless of the recent and minor dip in prisoners, the United States still has the largest prison population in the world on an absolute basis (despite being a distant third in population; China and India are each four times larger).
-A quarter of the world's prisoners reside in US prisons, although less than 5 percent of the world's population is American. $\frac{59}{100}$ Of all major countries, save perhaps Russia, the United States has by far the largest prison population per capita-around 0.7 percent of Americans are in detention (1 in 143) and 2.1 percent in the correctional system in total (including supervised parolees, or 1 in 47).
+A guarter of the world's prisoners reside in US prisons, although less than 5 percent of the world's population is American.
+Of all major countries, save perhaps Russia, the United States has by far the largest prison population per capita-around 0.7 percent of Americans are in detention (1 in 143) and 2.1 percent in the correctional system in total (including supervised parolees, or 1 in 47).
 These numbers are down from their peak in 2007, almost entirely due to the decrease in probationers, rather than prisoners, and even Obama's worthy grants of clemency in his final year are a rounding error.
-61 Many prisoners deserve to be where they are, but many others could have ended up somewhere else had the Boomer system not failed them.
+Many prisoners deserve to be where they are, but many others could have ended up somewhere else had the Boomer system not failed them.
 Instead, they reside in prisons full to bursting, which is less hyperbole than numerical fact.
 In 2014 federal facilities were at 128 percent of rated capacity, with states ranging from a low of 50 percent (New Mexico) to a high of 150 percent (Illinois), and combined population averages almost 112 percent of maximum ratings-in other words, the prisons are stuffed.

-62 labor, a situation uncomfortably close to slavery).
-A survey of forty states showed each additional prisoner had an official real cost of \$31,286.63 In California, the government estimates it cost \$47,102 annually to incarcerate a person as of 2009, a price that rose by \$19,500 in less than a decade; this trend will continue.64 California is an expensive state for anything, but the federal government, even with the dubious benefit of economies of scale and facilities in cheaper states, has an average inmate cost of \$30,620 per year.65 We can debate what an "average" taxpayer is, but given effective tax rates and ranges it would take the entire tax revenue of at least four and up to a dozen middling taxpayers to support a single prisoner-or, to use state analogies again, it would be like taxing Virginia to imprison Nebraska.
-Depending on assumptions and tastes, different states could be chosen, but the point is simply that there's something off about a society that spends so much to achieve so little.
+Beyond normative issues, this massive prison population is an economic liability.
+Prisoners produce almost no economic value and are expensive to house (though private prisons have partly offset costs by monetizing inmate labor, a situation uncomfortably close to slavery).
+A survey of forty states showed each additional prisoner had an official real cost of \$31,286.
+In California, the government estimates it cost \$47,102 annually to incarcerate a person as of 2009, a price that rose by \$19,500 in less than a decade; this trend will continue.
+California is an expensive state for anything, but the federal government, even with the dubious benefit of economies of scale and facilities in cheaper states, has an average inmate cost of \$30,620 per year.
+We can debate what an "average" taxpayer is, but given effective tax rates and ranges it would take the entire tax revenue of at least four and up to a dozen middling taxpayers to support a single prisoner-or, to use state analogies again, it would be like taxing Virginia to imprison Nebraska.\ Depending on assumptions and tastes, different states could be chosen, but the point is simply that there's something off about a society that spends so much to achieve so little.